 If practicing mindfulness dulls your alertness when driving, or if you are finished with a session of mindfulness, there is more that you can do to keep calm and centered during your drive.
 This techniques if basically about listening to something that will calm you down and reduce stress.

 Meditation and Mindfulness Apps.
-These apps (Headspace, Buddify, Mindfullness Daily, etc.) are a great way to help find some calm even when you are stuck in a sea of traffic.
-See 15 best mindfulness apps.
+The mindfulness apps listed in this post such as Headspace, Buddify, Mindfullness Daily, etc. are a great way to help find some calm even when you are stuck in a sea of traffic.
+We also reviewed several enlightenment apps in this post.

 Mindfulness and Meditation Podcasts.
 Podcasts have much more varied content than the apps.
 They are probably even better suited for a grueling commute.
 Your mind will ease and calm listing to some of these great podcasts.
 See 17 best mindfulness podcasts.

 Other podcasts or audiobooks.
 While other styles of podcasts and audiobooks may not be purpose driven to ease your mind, they do have that effect.
 Listening to a good book or hearing an interesting podcast or any form will help you to calm your mind and make the trip seem less stressful.
 It may not be “mindfulness” exactly.
 But hey, anything that does the trick works in my book.

 Mindful Travel: Practicing Mindfulness While on a Plane, Train, Bus or as a Passenger

 A commute/trip is one of the best times to practice mindfulness.
 It is dead time anyway.
 There is only so much work you can actually accomplish on a train, plane, bus, or car (as a passenger).
 But it is very easy to use a bit of your travel time to bring yourself to the “now” with some mindful thinking.